 As Miriam A. Ferguson, governor of Texas, is reputed to have declared in the 1920s, “If English was good enough for Jesus Christ, it ought to be good enough for the children of Texas.”
 Jesus clearly spoke Elizabethan English… it’s in the Bible, after all.
 There are some things we just take for granted.

 As to the other two leaders of the movement: there are only two letters attributed to Peter within the New Testament, whether or not they were actually penned by him is subject to debate — First Peter is generally regarded as potentially authentic, Second Peter is not — but in Acts 4:13, Peter is described as illiterate.
-Similarly, there is only one letter in the New Testament attributed to James, but its date and authorship, despite the name (“the” James versus any random James), is very much in question.
+Similarly, there is only one letter in the New Testament attributed to James, but its date and authorship (“the” James versus a random James), is very much in question.
 It is interesting and ironic that of the three leaders, it was neither Peter nor James who provided the framework for the Christian faith as it exists today, but Paul… the outsider, and the only one of the three who — by his own admission — never personally knew any living Jesus.

-9. Any second now.
-We may not think often today of its apocalyptic beginnings, but the Jesus Movement was just one of countless apocalyptic cults arising in the Judean wilderness of first century Palestine, and as such the early Jesus Movement’s founders fully expected a literal end of the world within their lifetime.
+8. Any second now.
+We may not think often today of its apocalyptic beginnings, but the Jesus Movement was just one of countless apocalyptic cults arising in the Judean wilderness of 1st Century Palestine, and as such the early Jesus Movement’s founders fully expected a literal end of the world within their lifetime.
 Its apocalyptic nature can still be found throughout Paul’s letters.
 One example is in First Corinthians, as Paul responds to a question of whether or not young people should be permitted to marry with a lengthy refrain that there simply wasn’t much time before the end came.
 “The appointed time has grown very short,” he warned (7:25 – 29).
 “Let us not neglect our church meetings,” he exhorted in Hebrews 10:25, “especially now that the day of his coming back again is drawing near.”
 Peter, too, sounded a little like a man on today’s street corner holding a sign.
 “The end of all things is near.
 Therefore be alert and of sober mind so that you may pray.“ (First Peter 4:7)

 “15 According to the Lord’s word, we tell you that we who are still alive, who are left until the coming of the Lord, will certainly not precede those who have fallen asleep.
 16 For the Lord himself will come down from heaven, with a loud command, with the voice of the archangel and with the trumpet call of God, and the dead in Christ will rise first.
 17 After that, we who are still alive and are left will be caught up together with them in the clouds to meet the Lord in the air.
 And so we will be with the Lord forever.“ (First Thessalonians 4:15 – 17)

 First Thessalonians is possibly the oldest surviving writing by Paul, generally regarded as written between 49 and 52 AD.
 It must be understood that Paul was writing to a community that had believed that Jesus would return within their lifetime, only to see members start dying off in the meantime.
 His letter was intended to assure his congregation that even those who had just recently passed away would be taken too, in addition to the “we who are still alive.”
-Taken out of this context today, the rapture, conflated with Revelations, now strikes one as some dark and twisted, bizarre worldwide zombie awakening.
+Taken out of this context today, the Rapture, conflated with Revelations, now strikes one as some dark and twisted, bizarre worldwide zombie awakening.

-8. What did Paul know and when did he know it?
+7. What did Paul know and when did he know it?
 The letters of Paul do emerge as a crucial tool for understanding pre-Gospel Christianity in that they represent the closest written source to the time of Jesus and provide, really, an unparalleled access into the “think-tank” of the early Jesus Movement.
 Anyone who hopes to put early Christianity in context has to pore through the letters of Paul before even considering picking up a gospel… Paul is the “patient zero” of the New Testament.

 Paul’s Epistles comprise essentially one-third of the New Testament.
 There are 13 letters attributed to Paul; it should be understood that scholarly consensus today contends that 7 of the 13 are authentic — which is to say that seven of these letters were indeed written by Paul — while 6 are regarded as “less authentic” and whose authorship is subject to debate.
 But whether 7 or 13, our author Paul — the architect of one-third of the New Testament — actually says very little about Jesus or his life.
 In none of these letters does Paul ever quote any proverb of his Jesus’ lifetime, nor does he ever cite a single miracle of his living ministry; indeed, Paul makes no specific reference to Jesus’ life at all prior to the events of the Last Supper.
 The three-plus decades before Jesus’ last 24 hours do not factor into Paul’s writing; and quite frankly, in Paul’s time many of these details and traditions that would later be associated with Jesus simply were not yet in place.
 The sacrifice and salvation of Jesus is what interested Paul, and that was the message he wanted to spread.
 Even the Resurrection is referred to as an abstraction, which to be fair, is not unlike the gospels.
 The gospels will dedicate full pages — in fact, entire chapters — to a single sermon of Jesus but gloss over the Resurrection — if true, the most miraculous event in the history of the world — with a few broad strokes or a solitary chapter.
 In reading the letters of Paul, one might be tempted to dismiss any resurrection as a complete abstraction but for the fact that Paul does make one specific reference (First Corinthians 15:1 – 8) which is interesting: